demisto/content-docs/docs/integrations/long-running.md

   * Name: `instance.execute.external.edl`
   * Value: `true`

-You will then be able to access the long running integration via the Demisto Server's https endpoint.
+You will then be able to access the long running integration via the Cortex XSOAR Server's https endpoint.
 The route to the integration will be available at:
 ```
 https://<demisto_server_url>/instance/execute/<instance_name>
 ```
-For example, to test access to an instance named `edl` run the following curl command from the Demisto Server's machine:
+For example, to test access to an instance named `edl` run the following curl command from the Cortex XSOAR Server's machine:
 ```
 curl -k https://localhost/instance/execute/edl
 ```

-There is also the option to set a default value that all http long running integrations are exposed via the Demisto's Server https endpoint.
+There is also the option to set a default value that all http long running integrations are exposed via the Cortex XSOAR's Server https endpoint.
 Do this by setting the following Server advanced parameter:
 * Name: `instance.execute.external`
 * Value: `true`